Varied walk on the southern edge of the New Forest through parkland, woods, open heaths and pasture before a contrasting finish past coastal marshes.

 Lymington is on a short branch off the main line at Brockenhurst, with stations in the town and across the river at the ferry terminal.
 The half-hourly service generally connects well with fast trains back to Waterloo, but the return journey is still at least 20 minutes longer.
 Buy a return to Lymington Pier (or Town; the fare is the same).

-If you want to abandon the walk Bluestar 6 runs hourly (two-hourly on Sundays) along the A337 between Brockenhurst and Lymington; you could also use this service to start the walk from the Hobler Inn.
+If you want to abandon the walk Bluestar 6 runs hourly (two-hourly on Sundays) along the A337 between Brockenhurst and Lymington; you could also use it to start the walk from Battramsley.
 In the second half of the walk morebus X2 (Mon–Sat) goes from Bournemouth to Lymington via Sway and Pennington.

-The best place for a picnic would be the heathland at Shirley Holms (after 5½ km), with Pennington Common (after 9½ km) as a later alternative.
+The best places for a picnic are the heathland at Shirley Holms (after 5½ km) or Pennington Common (after 9½ km).